EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/virtual_dev_environments.md

 without affecting the working version of your project.
 You need to set up a separate virtual environment for your branch to 'isolate' your code while testing the new feature.
 * You do not have to worry too much about specific versions of external libraries that your project depends on most of the time.
-Virtual environments also enable you to always use the latest available version without specifying it explicitly.
+Virtual environments enable you to always use the latest available version without specifying it explicitly.
 They also enable you to use a specific older version of a package for your project, should you need to.

 ### Solutions